enesctnn/sip-finder-app/README.md

 ## Overview

 This project is a sip finder app built with Next.js 14 using the App Router.
-It allows users to search for cocktails, save their favorites, and view saved cocktails.
+It allows users to search for cocktails,add to cocktail basket, save/remove their favorites, and view saved cocktails.
 The application also includes a login page to protect access to the cocktail pages with dummy users.

 ## Features

 1. **Cocktail Search Page**:
    - A search bar to find cocktails by name.
    - Display search results with cards.
    - Each card includes a button to add the cocktail to a basket.